Key questions to ask in finding the perfect stroller or travel system for your family travel needs

 Extra advice when looking at double strollers:

-- Tandems do not collapse easily, almost always coming in several parts which is not easy to deal with when you need to quickly fold, e.g. getting on buses, carts etc.
+- Tandems do not collapse easily, almost always coming in several parts which are not easy to deal with when you need to quickly fold, e.g. getting on buses, carts, etc.

-- Don’t compromise on seat size, if you are purchasing a double for a toddler and infant, make sure the seats are still wide enough and tall enough for the older child to fit.
+- Don’t compromise on seat size, if you are purchasing a double for a toddler and infant, make sure the seats are still wide enough and tall enough for the older child to fit, a more robust double jogger stroller may be suitable for your larger kids.

 - Do the two seats work independently, i.e. if one wants the sunshade over but the other doesn’t, or if both children need to nap together do both seats go flat?